sole/glowingnemesis/README.md

-# glowingnemesis
+# glowing nemesis

-A jukebox
+> a mini music player

+## TODO

+- remember last tracks on reopening
+- automatically skip to next track if failure
-- ID3 tags?
+- read ID3 tags
-- folder based
+- keyboard support (space to pause / play... multimedia keys?)
-- refresh periodically / forced refresh?
+- vumeter / some sort of vis
+- repeat settings: all songs, 1, none
+- can other non-browser formats be played? via custom decoders?
 - clever playlists
-- local cache?